pivotal-cf/bookbinder/README.md

 **Note**: Bookbinder requires Ruby version 2.0.0-p195 or higher.

 Installation of the gem is easy: simply add `gem "bookbindery"` to your Gemfile.
-Creating a Book is currently a little more involved, but there are plans afoot to automate this process.
+Creating a book is currently a little more involved, but there are plans afoot to automate this process.

 ### Creating a book from scratch using local sections